DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

 ### Creative Commons is changing science

- Ironically, most modern science was built on the idea of sharing ideas, cross-verification and healthy challenges of assumptions/theories.
-But for a while, science (due to a number of reasons) started to become a closed world, with large amounts of information and data only being available to a selected
+Ironically, the majority of modern science was built on the princple of sharing ideas, cross-verification and healthy challenges of assumptions/theories.
+But for a while, science (due to a number of reasons) started to become a closed world, with large amounts of information and data only being available to a selected few.

- Good news is that in the last decade this has started to change.
+Good news is, in the last decade this has started to change.
 I think a big part of it was caused by the cross fertilization of practices brought to science by developers who were exposed to the Open Source workflow (and culture and effectiveness) and help to push for a much more open and collaborative environment between teams.
-See for example the collaboration of code and data-sets that is happening on areas like cancer research
+See, for example, the collaboration of code and data-sets that is happening on areas like cancer research.

- Also amazing is the massive amount of data that is being shared today by government's agencies.
+Also, amazing is the massive amount of data that is being shared today by government's agencies.
 See these books for amazing info-graphics created from this data:

  - [Information is Beautiful](https://www.amazon.co.uk/Information-Beautiful-New-David-McCandless/dp/0007492898)
  - [Visualize This: The FlowingData Guide to Design, Visualization, and Statistics](https://www.amazon.co.uk/Visualize-This-FlowingData-Visualization-Statistics/dp/0470944889)